 In December 2010, the uprising began in Tunisia and quickly spread from country to country in revolts against longtime authoritarian rulers.
 It became known as the Arab Spring, but for those who took to the streets, the call was “revolution.”

 The uprisings were about more than just removing autocrats.
 At their heart, they were a mass demand by the public for better governance and economies, rule of law, greater rights and, most of all, a voice in how their countries are run.

 For a time after 2011, the surge toward those dreams seemed irreversible.
 Now they are further than ever.
 Those who keep the faith are convinced that yearning was real and remains — or is even growing as people across the Arab world struggle with worsening economies and heavier repression.
 Eventually, they say, it will emerge again.

-“We have lowered our dreams,” said Amani Ballour, a Syrian doctor who ran an underground clinic treating casualties in the opposition enclave of Ghouta outside Damascus until it collapsed under a brutal siege by Syrian government forces in 2018.
-She has since left the country.
+“We have lowered our dreams,” said Amani Ballour, a Syrian doctor who ran an underground clinic treating casualties in the opposition enclave of Ghouta outside Damascus until it collapsed under a long, brutal siege by Syrian government forces in 2018.
+She was evacuated with other residents to northwest Syria, and from there she left the country.

 “The spirit of the demonstrations may be over for now ...
 But all those who suffered from the war, from the regime’s repression, they won’t put up with it,” she said from Germany.
 “Even in the areas controlled by the regime, there is great frustration and anger building up among the people.”